 Reuse: Shop Thrift and Resale

 If you decide that you do need something new, why not let it be “New To You.”
 Local thrift, resale and consignment stores are a great source for nearly new clothing and textiles.
 They are also a great way to make some extra money by selling your unwanted items.
 Some resale shops pay you cash on the spot for about half the expected sale price.
 Most consignment shops pay you a portion (usually 50%) of the price once the items has sold.
+For opportunities to buy second hand please visit the Reuse DC website.

 Clothing that is disposed of is often ends up in a landfill.
 The decay of textiles contributes to the production of lethal gases that contribute to climate change.
 So before you dispose of clothing or textiles be sure you have exhausted all other possible options for reuse and recycling.